tovehydmark/tovehydmark/README.md

 # tovehydmark
 - I am Tove 👷
 - Front-end development student 📝
-- Located in London, UK 🌐
+- Currently located in London, UK 🌐
-- Currently learning Next.js and Node.js😄
+- Web dev intern at Hive and Five förnyelsebyrå 🤩
 - Fashinated by all the unbelievable creations and inventions of the humankind 🏗️